-And all the days of Jared were nine hundred sixty and two years: and he died....
+And the waters prevailed, and were increased greatly upon the earth; and the ark went upon the face ...
 This passage belongs to the primeval history section (Genesis 1-11) which establishes universal truths about God, humanity, sin, and divine purposes before focusing on Abraham and Israel.
 These chapters answer fundamental questions about human origins, the spread of wickedness, God's judgment, and the preservation of a righteous remnant.